-we obtain a lower bound of the liveness probability, which is 2.1368e-07.
+Via solving \textbf{Op0} (shown in Appendix \ref{sec:appendix_opt}), which is encoded into a semi-definite program \textbf{SDP0} (shown in Appendix \ref{sec:appendix_sdp}) via the sum of squares decomposition for multivariate polynomials, we obtain a lower bound of the liveness probabilities, which is 2.1368e-07.
 This is too conservative to be useful in practice.
 The resulting semi-definite program is addressed when unknown polynomials of degree 8 are used. $\blacksquare$ \end{example}

 In the following we will present weaker sufficient conditions for certifying lower and upper bounds using the switched system \eqref{new_system1}.
-They are respectively formulated in Proposition \ref{barrier} and \ref{reachability_existing}.
+They are respectively formulated in Theorem \ref{barrier} and \ref{reachability_existing}.